dotnet/docs/docs/core/setup/linux-package-manager-ubuntu-1604.md

 ---
-title: Install .NET Core on Ubuntu 16.04 with package manager
+title: Install .NET Core on Ubuntu 16.04 package manager - .NET Core
 description: Use a package manager to install .NET Core SDK and runtime on Ubuntu 16.04.
 author: thraka
 ms.author: adegeo